khaqanashraf/blockchain-learning/README.md

 # Proof of passion for Blockchain technologies
+### Day 89
+#### <ins>**ethers.js**</ins>
+Ethers.js is a Javascript library used to interact with ethereum blockchain ecosystems.
+It can be used to create, deploy, test and interact with smart contracts in js.
+The other library used to do the same work is Web3.js.
+Both are great libraries in web3 development.

 ### Day 88
 #### <ins>**Remix IDE**</ins>
 Remix IDE, is a no-setup tool with a GUI for developing smart contracts.
 Used by experts and beginners alike, Remix will get you going in double time.
 Remix plays well with other tools, and allows for a simple deployment process to the chain of your choice.
 Remix is famous for our visual debugger.